 By Captain Shem Malmquist

-On January 17, 2008, a Boeing 777 operated by British Airways crashed on landing just short of its destination due to apparently fuel “freezing”.
+On January 17, 2008, a Boeing 777 operated by British Airways crashed on landing just short of its destination due to apparently fuel “freezing” (actually ice crystals formed clogging the fuel/oil heat exchanger).
 Flight through polar regions is a fact of life of global flight operations.
 Pilots operating flights on these routes should be aware of issues that may affect flight safety and schedule reliability due to Jet A fuel “Freezing Point” limitations.
 UAL tracks the fuel temperature data for their fleet.
 Last year 55% of UAL flights in polar regions had fuel temperatures below -35°C.

 UAL uses automatic fuel data collection on some of their B-747-400 and B-767-300ER aircraft.
 Fuel tank data is collected and down-linked to their fuel department, via the ACMS system using ACARS.
 The reports are triggered when fuel reaches -35°C and are sent every 10 minutes as long as the fuel remains at this temperature or colder.
 UAL has had a few flights operate for three, four and even five hours with a cold fuel situation.

 Cold fuel temperature events are defined as times when the fuel in the aircraft’s tank has reached a temperature of -35°C or lower.
 Data collected on some long range flights indicates a trend towards more fuel tank cold temperature events.

 In the U.S. the jet fuel most commonly used is Jet “A”; it has has a -40°C freezing point and is used outbound to foreign destinations.
 The cold fuel trend shows an increase in the number of events for flights departing from the U.S.